Where is Stonehenge?

 Why is Stonehenge so special?

-• We still don’t know why Stonehenge was built, and are constantly unearthing new discoveries about who built it and why.
+- Mystery: We still don’t know why Stonehenge was built, and we are constantly unearthing new discoveries about who built it and why.
 Even today, our understanding of Stonehenge is far from comprehensive.

-• Stonehenge is a place of special significance for modern-day Druids in Britain.
+- Religion and Spirituality: Stonehenge is a place of special significance for modern-day Druids in Britain.
 In modern practice, Druidry is a spiritual or religious movement centred around the reverence of the natural world.
-Often referred to as ‘hippies’, Druids have a deep love for nature, rituals and ceremony.
+Often referred to as ‘hippies’, Druids deeply love nature, rituals and ceremonies.
 Many people who visit Stonehenge claim to have a ‘connection’ with the site.

-• There’s no denying it, Stonehenge is an amazing feat of engineering carried out by an ancient people with limited tools and primitive technology.
+- Architectural marvel: There’s no denying it, Stonehenge is a fantastic feat of engineering carried out by ancient people with limited tools and primitive technology.
 The fact that the stones – somehow – managed to make their way to the site from quarries located hundreds of miles away only deepens our fascination with the site.

 Find out more